SCOREC/omegah_examples/README.md

 - Classification - A direct mapping from mesh entities to geometric (CAD) model entities

 ## Outline
 We aim to develop functions or tests which will aid in mesh operations and other common related tasks, using the functionalities and API of Omega_h.
 Tests are developed for adjacency queries, modifying data related to mesh entities, calculation of barycentric coordinates, reverse classification and data reduction in parallel.
-More tests focusing on parallel execution like synchronizing data on process boundary, mesh-repartitioning and creating ghost elements are in the pipeline.
-More details can be found below.
+More examples focusing on parallel execution like synchronizing data on process boundary, mesh-repartitioning and creating ghost elements are desired.
+Details of the current examples can be found below.

 ## Summary
 Following tests, which require the mesh file as an input, are developed: